 - Advise the client about long-term disability claims.

 - Gather documentary evidence that may be used in the case, including witness statements, medical records, medical opinions from your doctors, employment information, and vocational assessments.

-- Request, review, and analyze the client’s entire claim file to determine what medical and other documentary evidence is in the file.
+- Request, review, and analyze the client’s entire claim file to determine the medical and other documentary evidence in the file.

-- Request, review, and analyze the client’s insurance policy to determine the definitions of key terms in the policy and to determine what coverages are available under the policy.
+- Request, review, and analyze the client’s insurance policy to determine the definitions of key terms and determine what coverage is available.

 - Conduct a detailed evaluation to determine what must be proven to receive benefits under the LTD insurance policy.